0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 ```
 I modified the script with some "better handling"..<br>
 result was : <code>8ab261ed1a4f2cb73d091920d27ebc6b54b5ea474ba5fafa99a42ed35668</code><br>
-Unfortunately that wasn't the flag, system didn't accept it, I kept going on for first ~10 ids.
+Unfortunately that wasn't the flag, the system didn't accept it, I kept going on for the first ~10 ids.

 And it seems I only got values for first 5, tho I did check for key values as well so this were the results: